 Women in Government

-You can join in: choose one or two questions from the five below and send your answers in an email along with a picture to firstname.lastname@example.org with the subject line “Me in Government.”
-We will feature you below and in our social media.
+You can join in: choose one or two questions from the five below and send your answers, along with your name and title and a photo to email@example.com with the subject line “Women in Government.”
+We will add you to the gallery and feature you in our social media including on the League's LinkedIn page.

 1) Why did you choose a career in govt.?